A Catholic Foundation

 Social gatherings encourage fellowship and friendship: ice cream social, skate night, movie night.

-Basketball, Cheerleading, Track & Field, Volleyball, and Football are available to students at various grade levels.
+Basketball, Cheerleading, Golf, Track & Field, Volleyball, and Football are available to students at various grade levels.

 Fifth through eighth graders build and program smart robots to compete in regional and statewide tournaments.